If you are a long-distance caregiver, you probably feel as though you're often in the dark.

 - It's not what you hear, it's what you see: Long-distance caregivers are familiar with hearing that everything is "fine" (or conversely, that it's awful!).
 But, just like silence, you can't always take what your care recipient tells you at face value.
-There is no substitute for making a visit and checking things out for yourself; here are a few signs your parent needs help.
+There is no substitute for making a visit and checking things out for yourself; there are definite indicators that act as signs your parent needs help.
 Open the refrigerator and pantry and check for no food (or old food).
 Look for mail that is piled up and unopened.
 Check for medication compliance.
 Look at whether repairs or maintenance are needed around the house.
 Talk to the neighbors.
 If you can't make this visit, perhaps you can enlist another family member or friend to do so.
-Geriatric care managers can help by performing this type of assessment.
+Geriatric care managers can help by performing this type of home assessment.

 - What you see isn't always what you get: However, just because your loved one's home is neat and tidy and the fridge is full of good food doesn't mean it always looks like this!
 Very often, older family members don't want to worry their caregivers or be a burden, so they are on "good behavior" in advance of, and during, a visit.
 They work hard to make everything appear fine, at least on the surface.
 If you suspect this might be the case, consider making an unannounced visit.
 In any event, it's wise to open drawers and cupboards, check inside the medicine cabinet, and at least take a peek at the basement, attic or garage.
 You might find that your loved one has literally swept the true state of affairs under the rug!

 - A go-to "owner's manual" is the single most important resource: We have owner's manuals for our cars and dishwashers – why not for ourselves?
 If you are a long-distance caregiver, the single most important resource you can have is an owner's manual for your loved one's life.
-I call this a Life Transition Plan.
+Your parents' complete health and financial information should readily be at hand.
 Not only does it gather all of the important information in one place so you don't have to search high and low when you need it, but it also forces you and your care recipient (and any other caregivers) to form a partnership and really talk about important issues before they become crises.

 - Be specific in your requests for help: Whether you are caregiving from near or far, it's natural to become overwhelmed and frustrated.
 While a nearby caregiver can "show" someone else what they need done, a long-distance caregiver usually has to "tell".
 Many long-distance caregivers make the mistake of requesting that someone "look in on Mom," but then become frustrated when their surrogate eyes cannot answer their questions.
 Wouldn't it be better to ask a nice neighbor to stop by and say "Hi" to your Mom, check the refrigerator to see if there is fresh fruit and vegetables, and then call or email you with their findings?
 Or, how about asking your sister who is going to visit Dad to be sure to go through the mail with him and pull out any checks that need to be deposited?
 This will help you avoid the phone call where she tells you she had a great visit, but had no idea that you wanted her to go through the mail.